Enrique Gaspar: El anacronópete

 Published in 1887 in Barcelona, El anacronópete (a neologism for "who flies against time") has become one of Gaspar y Rimbau's most important works.
 It is a Spanish science fiction novel.
-This predates the publication of The Chronic Argonauts by H. G. Wells in 1888, his first story involving time travel using a machine.
+This predates the publication of The Chronic Argonauts by H. G. Wells in 1888, his first story involving time travel using a machine, but is six years after Edward Page Mitchell's 1881 story The Clock that Went Backward.

-The novel, in the format of a zarzuela, is one of the first to feature a machine that travels through time: the 'anacronópete'.
+The novel, in the format of a zarzuela, is one of the first to feature a machine that travels through time: the "anacronópete".
 The anacronópete is an enormous cast iron box, propelled by electricity, which drives four large pneumatical devices ending in tubes for travel, as well as powering other machinery, including something that produces the García fluid, which causes the passengers not to grow younger as they travel backwards in time.
 The machine's interior also contains all kinds of conveniences including, among other marvels, brooms that sweep by themselves.